 This is SMWC Athletics

 SMWC sponsors 14 intercollegiate athletic programs and is a member of the USCAA.
 The equestrian program is a member of the Intercollegiate Horse Show Association (IHSA).

-In 2000, women’s soccer entered the fold, the institution did not add another sport until equestrian and women’s golf in 2008.
+In 2000, women’s soccer entered the fold, the Institution did not add another scholarship sport until equestrian and women’s golf in 2008.
 In the following year, women’s cross country joined the mix.
 During 2015, the institution made history and announced it would become coeducational.